apollo

 How does the drug interact with Telraas 40mg Tablet:

-Co-administration of amiloride with Telraas 40mg Tablet may increase potassium levels in the blood.
-(High potassium levels can cause hyperkalemia, which can lead to kidney failure, muscular paralysis, abnormal heart rhythm).
+Taking Potassium citrate with Telraas 40mg Tablet together may increase potassium levels in the blood, which can lead to kidney failure, muscular paralysis, and abnormal heart rhythm.

 How to manage the interaction:

-Although there is a possible interaction, amiloride may lead to an interaction but can be taken if prescribed by the doctor.
+Although taking Potassium citrate with Telraas 40mg Tablet together can possibly result in an interaction, it can be taken if a doctor has advised it.
 However, consult the doctor if you experience nausea, vomiting, weakness, disorientation, tingling in your hands and feet, feelings of heaviness in your legs, a weak pulse, or a slow or irregular heartbeat.
-It is important to maintain proper fluid intake while taking these medications.
-Do not stop using any medications without talking to a doctor.
+It is essential to maintain proper fluid intake while taking these medications.
+It is advised to reduce the intake of potassium-rich foods.
+Do not discontinue any medications without a doctor's advice.

 Severe